rbrown-65/Covid-19-Prediction-AI-System/README.md

 The LLM does **not** train the model and does **not** change the predictions.

-In this run, Gemini successfully generated an explanation and saved it as:
+When a valid Gemini API key is available, the notebook can generate an LLM explanation and save it as:

 ```text
 llm_model_explanation.txt
 ```

 If no Gemini API key is available, the notebook still runs and creates a fallback automated explanation instead.

 ---